-1) Determination of Area Median Income (AMI)
+1. Determination of Area Median Income (AMI)

-a) Definition:
+a.
+Definition:

-The Area Median Income (AMI) represents the midpoint of a region's income distribution-meaning half of the area's households earn more than the AMI and half earn less.
-HUD updates AMI annually, taking into account local economic conditions and regional differences.
+The Area Median Income (AMI) represents the midpoint of a region's income distribution - meaning half of the area's households earn more than the AMI and half earn less.
+HUD updates AMI annually, taking into account local economic and housing market conditions.

-b) Adjustment for Household Size: Income limits are adjusted based on the size of the household.
-Larger households are permitted higher income thresholds to reflect increased financial need.
+b.
+Adjustment for Household Size:

+Income limits are scaled based on the number of persons in the household.
+Larger households have a higher income thresholds to account for increased living expenses.

-2) Program-Specific Income Limits
+2. Program-Specific Income Limits